mmazab/LifeQA/README.md

 ### TVQA

-To run TVQA baseline, it's different from the rest of the baselines.
+Running the TVQA baseline is different from running the rest of the baselines.

 We copied [TVQA's repo content from commit `2c98044`](https://github.com/jayleicn/TVQA/tree/2c98044b949b470d0d31c1cf25cdff60bc673fb8) into the [`TVQA/`](TVQA) folder.